mingtang/mingtang.github.io/photography.md

 			<a href="{{ site.url }}/photography/2019/07/27/tibet/">
 				<h6>Tibet, 2019</h6>
 			</a>
 			<p>This summer, we went on a second field trip to Tibet.
 We landed in Nyingchi instead of Lhasa and started there.
 Nyingchi is 600 m lower than Lhasa, and this really helped a lot.
-At 3000 m, the altitude effect was not as strong and everybody could... <a href="{{ site.url }}/photography/2019/07/27/tibet/">Read More</a></p>
+At 3000 m, the altitude effect was not as strong and everybody... <a href="{{ site.url }}/photography/2019/07/27/tibet/">Read More</a></p>
 		</div>
 	</div>